Frequently Asked Questions

 What if the person who hit me doesn’t have insurance?

 In Illinois, the person who causes a car accident is responsible for paying for the damages.
 Usually, this payment will come from their insurance policy.
 However, sometimes the at-fault party does not have insurance, or does not have enough to cover the full extent of your damages.
 Even though automobile insurance is required, other drivers do not always follow the law.
 This results in many accidents involving uninsured motorists.
 In fact, statistics show that over thirteen percent of Illinois drivers do not have car insurance.

 When this happens, you still have options for recovery under your own insurance policy.
-Depending on your situation, you may file a claim under your own uninsured motorist coverage, underinsured motorist coverage, or uninsured motorist property damage insurance.
+Depending on your situation, you may file a claim under your own uninsured motorist coverage or underinsured motorist coverage.

 Uninsured Motorist Coverage